provenance-io/provenance/x/marker/spec/12_transfers.md

 A deposit is when any funds are being sent to a marker's account.
 The funds being sent do not have to be in the denom of the destination marker.

-Whenever funds are being deposited into a marker, the sender must have `deposit` permission on the target marker.
-If the funds to deposit are restricted coins, the sender also needs `transfer` permission on the funds being moved; required attributes are not taken into account.
+Whenever funds are being deposited into a marker, the sender (or transfer authority) must have `deposit` permission on the target marker.
+If the funds to deposit are restricted coins, the sender (or transfer authority) also needs `transfer` permission on the funds being moved; required attributes are not taken into account.

+### Withdraws

+A withdrawal is when any funds are being sent out of a marker's account.
+The funds being sent do not have to be in the denom of the source marker.

+Withdraws can be made using the `Withdraw` endpoint, or another endpoint (e.g. an exchange `MarketCommitmentSettle`) that utilizes a transfer agent.

+Whenever funds are being withdrawn, the transfer agent must have `withdraw` permission on the source marker.
+If the funds to withdraw are of the source marker's denom, the source marker must be active.
+The transfer agent must also have `transfer` permission on any restricted coins being moved.

 ### Bypass Accounts